aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/wordart/_index.md

 - When the figure lacks its own scene but has 3D representation, the text scene is used.
 - Otherwise—when the shape originally has no 3D effect—the shape is flat and the 3D effect only gets applied to the text.

- These descriptions are connected to the ThreeDFormat.getLightRig() and ThreeDFormat.getCamera() methods.
+The descriptions are connected to the [ThreeDFormat.LightRig](https://apireference.aspose.com/slides/net/aspose.slides/threedformat/properties/lightrig) and [ThreeDFormat.Camera](https://apireference.aspose.com/slides/net/aspose.slides/threedformat/properties/camera) properties.

 {{% /alert %}}